 This course will examine literature as an expression of various national, racial, ethnic or gender identities.
-This course satisfies the Departement of English Language and Literature's exit requirements in oral communication critical thinking, academic writing and writing for different purposes.
+This course satisfies the exit requirements of the Department of English Language and Literature in oral communication, critical thinking, academic writing, and writing for different purposes.